alex-ou/meltjs.com/source/guide/index.md

   }
 })
 ```
+Of course the code shown above won't produce any result because no view/template is defined.
 Then, we should think about how to visualize the model - render the model into html.
 We only want to show the count as plain text, so the code should be like this:
 ```html
 <div id="app1">